Courses & Units

 |Study Period||Start date||Census date||WW date||End date|

-- Develop and apply advanced skills to collect, analyse and interpret information specific to decisions in logistics management
+- Collect, analyse and interpret global trade information to aid decisions in logistics management

-- Use intelligent techniques for knowledge discovery to solve real-life decision problems in logistics management
+- Use intelligent techniques for knowledge discovery to solve real-life problems in logistics management

-- Assess different business analytics solutions and their applicability to the decision making process arising in diverse contexts
+- Critically assess business analytics solutions and their applicability to the decision making process arising in diverse contexts

-- Define and justify practical decision recommendations based on supporting evidence, critical thinking and professional judgment
+- Define and constructively justify recommended choices in management and logistics based on supporting evidence, critical thinking and professional judgment

 You cannot enrol in this unit as well as the following:JNB535